 By mail: Agricultural Review, 1001 Mail Service Center, Raleigh NC 27699-1001.

 Use our Web form

 Also check the Ad Policy to find out more about the rules regarding advertsing.

 Why can't I submit an ad over the phone?

 We do this to avoid possible errors in taking down the ad information.
 By receiving a hard copy from you, we can ensure that the information is correct.

 What is the cutoff date for ads?

-The ad deadline is midnight on the first working day of the month prior to publication.
-For example, if you want your ad to be published in the September issue, we must receive it by midnight the first working day of August.
+The ad deadline is noon on the first working day of the month prior to publication.
+For example, if you want your ad to be published in the September issue, we must receive it by noon the first working day of August.
 For additional information, see the deadline calendar below.
-A combined November-December issue of the Agricultural Review will be published in late November.
-The advertising deadline for this issue is Midnight on Oct.
-15.

 Deadline - midnight on the following days:

 |January 2016||December 1, 2015|